 Based on Tim Conigrave’s best-selling autobiography, “Holding the Man” tells the story of Tim’s great love for his partner of 15 years, including their ups and downs.
-Once living together, they both learn that they are HIV positive.
-Set in the 1980s, we are shown glimpses of the stigma HIV carried at the time.
+Once living together, they both learn that they’re HIV-positive.
+Set in the 1980s, we’re shown glimpses of the stigma HIV carried at the time.

-Tim’s partner, John, deteriorates and dies from an AIDS-related illness in the movie.
+Tim’s partner, John, experiences the challenges of his health declining and dies from an AIDS-related illness in the movie.
 Tim wrote his memoir as he was dying from the disease in 1994.

 “Holding the Man” can be rented or purchased from Amazon here.

 Since the emergence of the HIV/AIDS epidemic, research has shown that media coverage has reduced the stigma of the condition and cleared up some misinformation.
-Six in ten Americans get their HIV/AIDS information from the media.
-That’s why it’s important how television shows, films, and the news portray people living with HIV.
+Roughly 6 in 10 Americans get their HIV and AIDS information from the media.
+That’s why the way television shows, films, and the news portray people living with HIV is important.

 While reducing the stigma of HIV is only a good thing, information fatigue about the virus can result in less coverage.
 Prior to Charlie Sheen’s announcement, coverage about the virus had decreased significantly.
 If coverage continues to decrease, public awareness can fall, too.

-- AIDS.gov, which has accurate and up-to-date information about the conditions and treatment options
+- HIV.gov, which has accurate and up-to-date information about the conditions and treatment options

-- Project Inform, which provides HIV and AIDS information and resources
+- The Body Pro/Project Inform, which provides HIV and AIDS information and resources

-You can also learn more about the background and history of HIV/AIDS epidemic here.
+You can also learn more about the background and history of the HIV/AIDS epidemic here.